Custom action examples

 State transition with parameters

-When the action is a transition, there is no method invoked but confirmation fields are passed thru an object's parameter named ActionFields
+When the action is a transition, there is no method invoked but confirmation fields are passed through an object's parameter named ActionFields.

 This parameters can be read in all common hooks during the state transition (validate / save / update).